Radiation-oncology-wahl-lab/Spatial-transcriptomics-image-analysis/README.md

-Create a folder with the above scripts along with the images to be processed and their corresponding .csv files containing X,Y coordinates of the visium/Cytassist spots or barcodes.
+Create a folder with the above scripts along with the images(.tif) to be processed and their corresponding .csv files containing X,Y coordinates of the visium/Cytassist spots or barcodes.
 The coordinates file can be obtained from Loupe browser by clicking "Export Projection" listed under "spatial" aspect of Space Ranger analysis.

 Set this folder as the working directory in matlab.